 Best Time to See University of Washington Cherry Blossoms

-Starting in late February, we start to see a spike in traffic on our website.
-It seems like everyone is searching for the best time to see University of Washington cherry blossoms.
+We start to see a spike in traffic on our website starting in late February.
+It seems like everyone is searching for the best time to see University of Washington cherry blossoms, which leads them here.

 The pink and white blooms that surround the Quad (map) are an annual rite of spring in Seattle (click here for more).
 But, because of Mother Nature, you never know when the University of Washington cherry blossoms will reach full bloom.
 History tends to repeat itself, though.
 So looking at past dates can help pinpoint when to start heading toward campus.